AARYA77-dev/family-management-app/README.md

 ---

 ### 3. Configure Firebase
-login in firebase and create a project
+login in firebase and create a project.
 Update your `environment.ts` from firebase project/project settings:

 ```ts